 - Stamp duty and registration charges: These costs can also be claimed under Section 80C, within the overall limit of ₹1.5 lakh.

 Understanding what self-occupied property is and how it is essential for homeowners.
 It not only helps in effective financial planning but also ensures that one avails the maximum benefits under the tax laws.
 If you own a self-occupied property and are looking for financial assistance, consider Bajaj Finserv Loan Against Property.
 With competitive interest rates and flexible repayment options, it can be an excellent way to unlock the value of your property without selling it.
-To know more about the application process, fees, and charges, visit the official website of Bajaj Finance.
+To know more about the application process, charges, and loan against property interest rate, visit the official website of Bajaj Finance.